-A coach is a person who holds a coaching authorization or coaching endorsement from the lowa Board of Educational Examiners, and who diagnoses, prescribes, evaluates, assists, or directs student learning of an interscholastic athletic endeavor at a practice session or on the field of competition.
+A coach is a person who holds a coaching authorization or coaching endorsement from the Iowa Board of Educational Examiners, and who diagnoses, prescribes, evaluates, assists, or directs student learning of an interscholastic athletic endeavor at a practice session or on the field of competition.
 The coaching authorization class sequence is offered twice per year outside of the regular school calendar.
+An online option for coaching classes is also available.